UAL-RE/ldcoolp-figshare/docs/source/getting_started.rst

 Getting Started
 ---------------

 You will need Python.
-We recommend v3.13.
+We recommend v3.11 or greater.
 This code will be tested with v3.11, v3.12, and v3.13.

 This code is published as ``ldcoolp-figshare`` on :pypi:`PyPI <>`.
 Thus, the